-Of the 99 patients with clinically confirmed ABPA included in this study, 58 (58.6%) had a tIgE level of $<1000~kU{{A}}/L$ but all tIgE levels were $>100~kU{{A}}/L$.
-In Japan and South Korea it has been reported 10,11 that the tIgE level in many patients with ABPA was $<1000~kU{{A}}/L$.
-A study focusing on the clinical characteristics of patients with ABPA in China identified that a quarter of patients had a tIgE level of $<1000~kU{{A}}/L$.
-12 in this study all had a positive Aspergillus fumigatus SPT but the serum sIgE of 11 patients was negative for Aspergillus fumigatus allergen, suggesting that there is a difference between in vivo and in vitro allergen detection results, as has been repeatedly proposed in other studies. ^{13,14} In addition, for the four systems, the positive rate in the Confirmed group was higher than in the Probable group (P < 0.05), indicating that the positive rate of fungal allergen in ABPA patients with a tIgE level of < 1000 kU_A/L was more likely to be undetectable.
+Of the 99 patients with clinically confirmed ABPA included in this study, 58 (58.6%) had a tIgE level of < 1000 kU_A/L but all tIgE levels were >100 kU_A/L .
+In Japan and South Korea it has been reported^{10,11} that the tIgE level in many patients with ABPA was < 1000 kU_A/L .
+A study focusing on the clinical characteristics of patients with ABPA in China identified that a quarter of patients had a tIgE level of < 1000 kU_A/L .12

+The results showed that using the fluorescence immunoassay (System 1) in the detection of fungal mixtures led to positive rates of 100% in the Confirmed group and 81.0% in the Probable group.
+For Aspergillus fumigatus allergen, the positive rate in the Confirmed group was 90.2% and in the Probable group was 87.9%.
+The patients with ABPA included in this study all had a positive Aspergillus fumigatus SPT but the serum sIgE of 11 patients was negative for Aspergillus fumigatus allergen, suggesting that there is a difference between in vivo and in vitro allergen detection results, as has been repeatedly proposed in other studies.^{13,14} In addition, for the four systems, the positive rate in the Confirmed group was higher than in the Probable group (P < 0.05), indicating that the positive rate of fungal allergen in ABPA patients with a tIgE level of < 1000 kU/L was more likely to be undetectable.
 Therefore, in clinical diagnosis, combined detection of tIgE, Aspergillus allergen SPT and Aspergillus fumigatus sIgE is recommended in patients with high suspicion of ABPA in order to reduce the missed diagnosis rate of ABPA.